 The basic principles and categories of pharmaco-therapeutic agents are introduced, organized by major pharmacological classifications.
 Clients are viewed holistically, with an emphasis on the education of both the client and the family in their use of pharmaco-therapeutic agents.
 Pharmacological principles, therapeutic effects, interactions, and side effects are examined, with a focus on assessment and evaluation of client outcomes.
-Prerequisite(s): Program prerequisites

-NUR313 Essentials of Nursing Practice
+NUR 313 Essentials of Nursing Practice